flepied/adminkit/docs/adminkit.rst

 name of files or directories.

-You can have specialized version of the same file by using extensions taken from variable or role names.
+You can have specialized version of the same file by using extensions taken from variables or role names.
 For example, if you are using a file called ``/etc/config`` in your role file, adminkit will lookup ``/etc/config.<shortname>``, ``/etc/config.<hostname>``, ``/etc/config.<osname>``...